robbiewilcox76/Malloc_Proj/README.txt

 This way we minimize the amount of extra memory needed for metadata simply by changing the sign of the short integer that represents it.
 This also allows us to iterate through each chunk of memory like a linked list because the metadata value essentially determines where the next chunk is located.

-We have modularized our mymalloc library with various helper functions in order to minimize code repetition and to ensure a user-friendly, descriptive, and readable library that can be easily interpreted.
+We have modularized our mymalloc library with various helper functions and thoroughly commented the code in order to minimize code repetition and to ensure a user-friendly, descriptive, and readable library that can be easily interpreted.
-We have also thoroughly commented our implementation to make it easier to understand exactly how it works.

 Helper functions:
 void insertMetaData(void *memPtr, short chunkSize);
     -takes void pointer to metadata in memory array and short int representing chunk size (parameters), casts the pointer to a short pointer, and then inserts the short int chunk size at the address of the 2 bytes short getChunkSize(void *memPtr);
     -takes void pointer to metadata in memory array (parameter), casts to short int pointer, then reads the 2 bytes at the address as a short int, and returns it bool isChunkFree(void *memPtr);
     -takes void pointer to metadata in memory array (parameter), reads data at address as short int, returns true if short int is positive (chunk is free) or false if short int is negative (chunk is in-use) void initializeMemory();
     -initializes all bytes in the memory array to 0 during the very first call to malloc(), and inserts appropriate metadata in the first 2 bytes void *getNextChunk(void *memPtr);
     -takes void pointer to a chunk's metadata in memory array (parameter), then copies that address to another pointer, then adds the current chunk size + sizeof(short) to the pointer because that is where the next chunk's metadata will be located, then returns the pointer bool validPointer(void *memPtr);
     -takes void pointer to some address (parameter), then checks if the address is within the bounds of the addresses of each byte of the memory array, returns true if it is and false otherwise bool completePointer(void *memPtr);
     -takes void pointer to some address (parameter), then checks if the pointer is the correct address which will be the first byte of the payload of a memory chunk by subtracting sizeof(short) from the pointer and checking if the new pointer points to the metadata of a memory chunk void memError(char* file, int line, int error);
     -prints descriptive error message determined by the the integer "error" (parameter), indicating what error occurred, and in which file on which line it occurred void printChunkSizes();
     -iterates through each chunk of the memory array, printing each short integer representation of the metadata (chunk size).
 Was very useful for correctness testing.

 mymalloc() implementation:
   First we check if the size parameter is 0 or less, and if it is then we print the appropriate error message and return NULL because it does